Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Approach

 \section{Approach}

-We address geographical shift in object recognition with VLMs.
+We investigate geographical shift in object recognition with VLMs.
 We posit that the manner in which classes are \textit{described} is critical due to cross-geography shifts in design and context.
-We hypothesize that CLIP's default class representations elicited through ``a photo of a/an $<$object$>$'' prompts may not adequately represent classes around the world.
+We also hypothesize that CLIP's default class representations elicited through ``a photo of a/an $<$object$>$'' prompts may not adequately represent classes around the world.
 Instead, they may be more aligned to high-resource geographies due to Internet-based training data.
 Optimizing representations (with soft prompts) on a specific geography (\eg Europe) may exacerbate a lack of robustness.
-Our main idea (Fig.~\ref{approach_fig}) is to incorporate object-related geographical knowledge into prompting to ensure model robustness with respect to diverse regions and cultures.
-We outline a recipe to obtain geography-specific context by probing CLIP's internal knowledge and an external LLM's descriptive knowledge.
-We further propose geography knowledge regularization to ensure soft prompts do not overfit when training data is limited to high-resource geographies.
+Our main idea (Fig.~\ref{approach_fig}) is to incorporate object-related geographical knowledge into prompting to ensure model robustness in different regions.
+We outline our mechanism to obtain geography-specific context by probing CLIP's internal knowledge and an external LLM's descriptive knowledge.
+We further propose geography knowledge regularization to ensure soft prompts do not overfit when training data is limited to certain geographies.

-\textbf{Preliminaries.} We consider object recognition on a dataset $\mathcal{S}$ containing a class set $\mathcal{C}$ (size $N_c$) over across a set of geographies $\mathcal{G}$.
+\textbf{Preliminaries.} We consider object recognition on a dataset $\mathcal{S}$ containing a class set $\mathcal{C}$ (size $N_c$) over a set of geographies $\mathcal{G}$.
 We consider a geography $g$ to be either a country or continent.
 Our VLM is CLIP \cite{radford2021learning}, with an image encoder $f$ and language encoder $h$.
-We incorporate knowledge of each geography $g$ into prompting using: (1) zero-shot inference or (2) soft textual prompting.
-Prompts are defined as $\boldsymbol{t}$ (set of tokens), and class embeddings $\boldsymbol{w}$ are calculated as $h(\boldsymbol{t})$.
+We incorporate knowledge of each geography $g$ into prompting using (1) zero-shot inference or (2) soft textual prompting.
+Prompts are defined as $\boldsymbol{t}$ (each is a set of tokens), and class embeddings $\boldsymbol{w}$ are calculated as $h(\boldsymbol{t})$.
 We refer to CLIP's default prompt ``a photo of a/an $<$object$>$'' for a class $c$ as $\boldsymbol{t}_c^{\text{default}}$.